 Eventually, my mother’s business moved to its own storefront.
 As a teenager, I assisted there and worked as a receptionist along with my sister.
 After graduating college, I worked in the family business for 10 years doing sales and education for Sonya Dakar Skincare.

 When I moved to New York, I distributed the products on the East Coast and educated groups of estheticians to familiarize them with the Sonya Dakar product line.
 I trained groups from 5 - 40 people and went to trade shows.
 By that time, I had a really good understanding of different skin types.
 I knew how product ingredients worked and the effectiveness of different skin treatments.
 I also had a lot of retail experience and was able to sell products.
 Over the years, I opened and maintained about 75 accounts, including some very high end resorts and retailers.

-When I worked for my mother’s company I did a lot of traveling.
+When I worked for my mother’s company, Sonya Dakar Skincare, I did a lot of traveling.
 I would have to train our representatives in other regions.
 The traveling was difficult for me because I had small children.
 Nine years ago I transitioned to working part-time from home, producing educational content for my mother’s website.
 At that time I also became licensed in the state of New York as an esthetician.
 I began giving facials at home and within six months, it became a full time business.

 I love the name of your business, The Skin Retreat.
 It’s creative, but it also clearly tells the story of your business.
 How did you come up with it?

 At The Skin Retreat, I serve a vast community of women - all types and all ages.
 Some of my clients are dealing with teen acne and others with aging skin.
 I saw that everyone has different life challenges, and I wanted to create a space where they would walk out feeling rejuvenated on all levels.
 I focus on skin, but it’s ultimately all about the retreat experience that I create for the women who come.